Wildlife in our waterways

 Melbourne’s waterways are home to a large variety of wildlife.
 Melbourne Water’s Healthy Waterways Strategy has identified a number of species that are strong indicators of healthy waterways and help government agencies know where to focus their work.

 Usually near the top of the aquatic food chain, fish provide food for birds and are a source of recreation for people who go fishing.
 The Yarra River is home to several species of endangered fish, including the Australian Grayling and the Macquarie Perch.

 Australian Grayling.
 Image source: T. Raadik.
-Department of Environment and Primary Industries
+Department of Environment, Land, Water and Planning

 An essential part of the ecosystem, frogs are sensitive to pollutants in the water and air, making them an excellent indicator of water quality.
 Frogs are usually very difficult to find so identification occurs by recording their calls.
 About 18 species of frogs have been recorded around Melbourne, with the most common being the southern brown tree frog, spotted marsh frog and the common froglet.